-Many people would spend the extra $1,050 per month on meals out, new clothing, and other luxuries.
+Some people would spend the extra $2,350 per month on meals out, new clothing, and other luxuries.
 Now that you know how much you have to work with, you can focus on giving that extra money a chore.
-Perhaps you send $350 to an IRA each month, give yourself $100 for restaurant meals, and put the remaining $600 toward your loan.
+Perhaps you send $500 to an IRA each month, give yourself $200 for restaurant meals, set aside $500 in an emergency fund, and put the remaining $1,150 toward your loan.

 Now, let’s say in a different month, your income is $500 less than usual.
 You’re going to have to make cuts.
 Luckily, since your necessary expenses are lower than your average earnings, reducing costs is less of a challenge.
 You can cut out restaurants that month and make a smaller payment towards your loans.